 “Your brother should be the one here today.
 I’ll never understand how the sickness got him and not you.”
 Pent sighed then walked inside.

 He climbed up the pile looking for the crossed wrenches.
 He found one fully intact with the words Skagen Mechanicals written beneath it.
-Rinn began scrapping at it when an arm shot up through the pile of bodies.
+Rinn began scraping at it when an arm shot up through the pile of bodies.
 He jumped back, heart racing.
 The stories of automatons killing people filled his head.

 He grabbed a pipe and swung but stopped halfway.
 Two yellow eyes stared at him through the pile of twisted metal.
 The metal arm moved down, peeled the insignia off its dead brethren, and offered it to him.